JBroks/unicornattractor_issue_tracker/README.md

 This app was created to serve users of the (fictional) sourcing and recruiting application called "Unicorn Attractor".
 This application enables these users to submit any tickets describing the existing bugs and issues that they are having, as well as suggest any new features to be implemented.

-Therefore, th main objective of the website is to provide a user with a tool that will enable them to submit tickets, upvote and donate for any features, comment tickets, create forum threads / posts, like threads / posts, review ticket statistics.
+Therefore, the main objective of the website is to provide a user with a tool that will enable them to submit tickets, upvote and donate for any features, comment tickets, create forum threads / posts, like threads / posts, review ticket statistics.

 <a name="user-stories"/>